 Insulating and Ventilating a Cape Cod House

-Contractor's and Homeowners have two options when addressing the insulation and ventilation deficiencies of a Cape Cod.
+Contractors and Homeowners have two options when addressing how to insulate a cape cod house.
 They can adequately ventilate or insulate the house, but not both.
-The illustration below shows the scenario when proper ventilation is achieved.
-In order for air to flow unobstructed from the eaves to ridge, a void in the thermal boundary is created.
+The illustration below shows the scenario when proper ventilation is achieved in a cape-cod-style home.
+In order for air to flow unobstructed from the eaves to the ridge, a void in the thermal boundary is created.
 This will cause heat to escape in the winter and hot air from the roof surface to enter the living space in the summer.

-The next illustration is an example of the airflow problem that arises when the maximum insulation is installed.
+The next illustration is an example of the airflow problem that arises when something like spray foam insulation is installed.
 This creates three unconnected areas of attic space that cannot be ventilated in a conventional manner.
 It is worth noting that roof exhaust vents are not designed to be installed on lower levels of the roof.
-As water travels from higher to lower roof levels the volume and velocity of the water increases.
-Ridge vents can only be installed at the peak and louvers are designed to be installed within three feet from the ridge to ensure they will remain water tight.
+As water travels from higher to lower roof levels the volume and velocity of the water increase.
+Ridge vents can only be installed at the peak and louvers are designed to be installed within three feet from the ridge to ensure they will remain watertight.

-The Cool-Vent by Hunter Panels is a product that is usually installed on commercial steep- sloped roofing systems such as schools or churches.
+The Cool-Vent by Hunter Panels is a rigid foam product that is usually installed on commercial steep-sloped roofing systems such as schools or churches.
 This product is also the best solution for effectively insulating the Cape Cod style house.

-Cool-Vent extends the life of your roofing system by the nature of its design: Its polyisocyanurate insulation base provides the highest R-value per inch of any insulation panel.
+Cool-Vent rigid foam extends the life of your roofing system by the nature of its design: Its polyisocyanurate insulation base provides the highest R-value per inch of any insulation panel.

 The Cool-Vent installation increases the height of the roof deck by several inches.
 In most cases, the fascia and trim boards need to be re-installed due to the change in the roof deck.

-For more information on Cool-Vent roof system installation by Deer Park Roofing click here
+For more information on Cool-Vent roof system installation contact Deer Park Roofing Louisville, KY